 Ingredients for 20 quarts of soup

 2 - 48 oz containers of Low Sodium Swanson Chicken Broth

-1 - 64 oz bottles of Low Sodium V8 Juice
+1 - 64 oz bottle of Low Sodium V8 Juice

 1 - 14.5 oz can Hunt's Diced Fire Roasted tomatoes or any canned tomatoes